The Embodied Mind

 What is Sensorimotor Psychotherapy?

-Developed by Dr. Pat Ogden in the 1980s, Sensorimotor Psychotherapy (SP) is a body-centered therapeutic approach that integrates somatic awareness with emotional and cognitive processing.
-Rooted in neuroscience, attachment theory, and trauma studies, it is particularly effective for addressing trauma, chronic stress, and attachment-related issues.
-Unlike traditional talk therapy, SP works from the bottom up, using the body’s innate intelligence as the primary entry point for healing.
+Developed by Pat Ogden in the 1980s, Sensorimotor Psychotherapy (SP) is a body-centred therapeutic approach that integrates somatic awareness with emotional and cognitive processing.
+Grounded in neuroscience, attachment theory, and trauma research, it is particularly effective for working with trauma, chronic stress, and developmental or attachment-related difficulties.

-SP is not just about symptom relief—it’s about reclaiming embodied wholeness, restoring the nervous system’s natural rhythm, and helping clients experience themselves not as broken, but as survivors with innate capacity for healing.
+SP is not just about symptom relief – it’s about reclaiming embodied wholeness, restoring the nervous system’s natural rhythm, and helping clients experience themselves not as broken, but as survivors with an innate capacity for healing.
+What sets Sensorimotor Psychotherapy apart is its emphasis on the body as a primary vehicle for change – making it highly complementary to other bottom-up approaches such as parts-based therapies, EMDR, Brainspotting, and other processing-focused modalities – allowing these methods to be integrated in a grounded, somatically informed way.

 THE BODY ALWAYS LEADS US HOME . . .
 IF WE CAN SIMPLY LEARN TO TRUST SENSATION AND STAY WITH IT LONG ENOUGH FOR IT TO REVEAL APPROPRIATE ACTION, MOVEMENT, INSIGHT, OR FEELING.”